Futurae-Technologies/android-sdk-sample/README.md

-# 🚀 Futurae - Android SDK Demo App
+# 🚀 Futurae - Android SDK Sample App

 This repository contains a full sample android application showcasing the usage of both [Futurae SDK](https://github.com/Futurae-Technologies/android-sdk) and [Futurae Adaptive SDK](https://github.com/Futurae-Technologies/android-adaptive-sdk).
 It is an open-source app using all of our available features using the latest Android architectural and UI patterns.